British Seamen's Hotel: Heritage listing

 The place located on the corner of Argyle and Harrington Streets can be viewed from a distance and forms an important link between the earlier 19th century buildings on the adjoining boundaries.
 The building before its 1880s alterations was of a similar nature to the adjoining buildings which are of a Colonial Georgian style, providing a contrast with the ornate form of the site.
 The alterations reflect the changing architectural styles that were favoured at the time.
 The form, scale and detailing on the place contributes to the historical streetscape. - The well designed, street facades on the former hotel and shops are very good examples of Federation Free Classical Style.
 It allows interpretation of the operations of an early hotel and shop.
 The site has been the subject of a limited archaeological investigation.
 This identified the rich archaeological resource still remaining on site.
 Therefore, the site has significant research potential as an archaeological resource which can inform about the former buildings and usage of the site as well as the changing lifestyles of its inhabitants.

 British Seamen's Hotel was listed on the New South Wales State Heritage Register on 10 May 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 Historically the site has had a long association with the social, cultural and maritime development of The Rocks.
 Initially the site was located in the grounds of the Assistant Surveyor and Hospital gardens.
-Located on the corner of Argyle and Harrington Streets the site was in close proximity to the wharves.
+Located on the corner of Argyle and Harrington Streets the site was near the wharves.
 The first record of an inn on the site dates from the 1830s (the Kings Head Inn).
 This use remained without interruption until the late 1920s.
 The site has strong historical associations with the first hospital and especially the first Assistant Surgeon Dr Redfern.
 It also has strong associations with other prominent people such as Francis Greenway, colonial architect (1816-1822) and later Rosetta Terry, wife of Samuel Terry.
 The Construction of the Argyle Cut in the mid 1840s allowed direct access between Millers Point and The Rocks, thus increasing the importance of Argyle Street.
 The site has strong associations with the early grants and subsequent developments on the site.
 Ownership of the site was contested by several people illustrating the problems associated with the granting of land and leases and recording of such.